-Workforce housing is defined as housing that is affordable for families whose incomes are within 60 to 140 percent of the County’s area median income as reported by the United States Department of Housing and Urban Development and adjusted to family size.
+Workforce housing is defined as housing that is affordable for families whose incomes are within 60 to 120 percent of the County’s area median income (AMI) as reported by the United States Department of Housing and Urban Development and adjusted to family size.

 Households in workforce housing typically earn too much to qualify for programs under HUD.
 At the same time, they are also unable to afford most quality market-rate apartments.

-Many such households include those employed in essential sectors that have stagnant wages. -Teachers, police officers, hospital support staff, and delivery workers.
+Many such households (the missing middle) include those employed in essential sectors that have stagnant wages. -Teachers, police officers, hospital support staff, and delivery workers.
 Employees in these sectors may have a difficult time finding adequate housing due to soaring rent growth in many markets.

 WORKFORCE HOUSING INITIATIVE

 Everyone deserves to have housing they are proud to call home.

 In many cities across the country, it is increasingly difficult for middle-income workers to buy or rent housing in the areas in which they work.
 The difficulty is partly due to wages not keeping up with increasing living costs and the limited housing supply afforded to these workers.